Accidents Caused by Smoking Marijuana in Houston

 Speak to a Lawyer Today

-If you were injured in a collision caused by a marijuana-intoxicated motorist, you need to get in touch with the skilled and experienced Houston personal injury lawyers at Michael P. Fleming & Associates, P.C., today 737-201-0543.
+If you were injured in a collision caused by a marijuana-intoxicated motorist, you need the skills and experience of a traffic collision lawyer in Houston.
+Get in touch with Michael P. Fleming & Associates, P.C., today 737-201-0543 for a free consultation.